carsonbentley/freshman-projects/doc/Manual.md

 The crawler.py program take 2 arguments, an absolute URL and a maximum recursion depth.
 The absolute URL command line argument is REQUIRED.
 If this is not supplied, the program will quit with a usage message.
-The URL must be absolute, and include a scheme(http, https, etc) followed by a :// token, followed by a hostname.
+The URL must be absolute, and include a scheme(http, https) followed by a :// token, followed by a hostname.

 If the second command line argument is not inputted, the program will default to a maximum recursion depth of 3.
 This means that the program follow a link on the webpage